zifengcheng/CD-MRC/README.md

 # CD-MRC
-This repo contains the code of the following paper:
+This repo contains the code of our TOIS'2022 paper:

 A Consistent Dual-MRC Framework for Emotion-Cause Pair Extraction